Tokenisation (Digital Wallets)

-Tokenisation is a security technology which replaces the sensitive 16-digit Primary Account Number (PAN) that is typically embossed on a physical card with a unique payment
+Tokenisation, or the use of digital wallets, is a security technology which replaces the sensitive 16-digit Primary Account Number (PAN) that is typically embossed on a physical card with a unique payment token (a digital PAN or DPAN) that can be used in payments and prevents the need to expose or store actual card details.
+The DPAN is used to make purchases in the same way as a normal Financial PAN (FPAN).

 Tokenisation